aryzhov/flutter-expandable/README.md

   )
 ```

 Why a separate widget, you might ask?
-Because generally you might want to to show not just
+Because generally you might want to show not just
 the expanded widget but its container, for example a `Card` that contains it.
 See the example app for more details on the usage of `ScrollOnExpand`.